Hodoo/ChaosBot/README.md

 `!voting` - Toggles the current channel as a voting channel

+`!auth [command or @user]` - Toggles whether the mentioned command is usable by authorized users, or whether the mentioned user is an authorized user

 `!say [(#channel) message]` - Sends your message in the mentioned channel, or the current channel if omitted

 `!version` - Returns the current ChaosBot version